If You're Reading This, You're Probably Over-Exfoliating

 What are the different types of exfoliators?

-Your can choose between physical or a chemical exfoliants.
-Physical exfoliation involves either a device (like a cleansing brush) and/or exfoliating agents, like small grains made of rice or corn powder, to literally scrub the skin, removing dead skin cells along the way.
+Your can choose between physical or a chemical exfoliant.
+Physical exfoliation involves either a device (like a cleansing brush) or exfoliating agents, like small grains made of rice or corn powder, to literally scrub the skin, removing dead skin cells along the way.

 What’s better: chemical or physical exfoliants?